msinnema33/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between .forEach & .map.

+.map has a return value of a new array which has had a function performed on it.  .forEach does not have a return value (is undefined).

 2. What is the difference between a function and a method?
+A method is a function which is a property of an object.…There are two kind of methods: Instance Methods which are built-in tasks performed by an object instance…, or Static Methods which are tasks that are called directly on an object constructor.

 3. What is closure?
+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.
+    1.global binding:  when this is used it will be bound to the window object (unless  strict mode is used.)
+    2.implicit binding:  when calling a function, this refers to the object that precedes it.
+    3. new binding:  used with constructor functions.
+This refers to the specific instance that the constructor is creating.
+    4. explicit binding:  uses .call, .apply, .bind .  most restrictive and overrides all other this .

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ ] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.